MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

 Avoid encoding scope or type into names as prefixes or suffixes.
 [1] Names come from the solution or problem domain.
 Class names are evocative nouns, methods are verbs.
+Use get, set, is prefixes according to standard.

-Have a consistent lexicon; get or fetch, choose one.
+Have a consistent lexicon; retrieve or fetch, manager or controller, choose one.
 Same name, same purpose, same semantics.
 Use solution domain names: algorithm and pattern names.
-Use domain specific names when there are no solution domain names.
+[2] Use domain specific names when there are no solution domain names.
-Provide context to the variables with other names; create a structure.
+Provide context to the variables with other names and structures.
+Don't add unnecessary context.
 ```

 [1] Interfaces and their implementations are an exception: prefer ClassImpl over IInterface.
 Why?
 It hides that you are giving an interface, reduces difference between abstract classes and interfaces, prefixes are harder to ignore then suffixes.
+[2] Because programmers will read your code.
+Don't make them ask the customer about every single concept.

 ### Functions